Keyara Wardley

-Keyara Wardley (born December 1, 1998) is a Canadian rugby union player, in the sevens discipline.
+Keyara Wardley (born January 27, 2000) is a Canadian rugby union player, in the sevens discipline.

 Career

 Wardley was part of Canada's 2018 Summer Youth Olympics team that won the bronze medal.

 In June 2021, Wardley was named to Canada's 2020 Olympic team.
 She competed for Canada at the 2022 Rugby World Cup Sevens in Cape Town.
 They placed sixth overall after losing to Fiji in the fifth place final.

+She was chosen for the 2024 Summer Olympics in Paris, France.
+The team won a silver medal, coming from 0-12 behind to defeat Australia 21-12 in the semi-finals, before losing the final to New Zealand.